scanieso/fridgey/README.md

 # Fridgey

+Keeps track of when items in fridge expire to increase awareness of food habits and ultimately reduce food waste.

 This README outlines the details of collaborating on this Ember application.

-Keeps track of when items in fridge expire.

 ## Prerequisites